-Table 8-13: HH PSUP CSL savings (MI/d, non-cumulative)
+Table 8-14: HH PSUP CSL savings (MI/d, non-cumulative)

-- 8.144 Household PSUP results in CSL and wastage savings driven by smart meters providing real time information on water demand at each property.
-It also facilitates reductions in customer consumption through our Water Efficiency options (see section on Water Efficiency). - 8.145 When a meter is fitted through our PSUP, it will identify whether there is continuous flow of water on the property.
+- 8.150 Household PSUP results in CSL and wastage savings driven by smart meters providing real time information on water demand at each property.
+It also facilitates reductions in customer consumption through our Water Efficiency options (see section on Water Efficiency). - 8.151 When a meter is fitted through our PSUP, it will identify whether there is continuous flow of water on the property.
 For external properties, our leakage teams will visit properties with continuous flow over 5 l/hr to confirm whether it is leakage or wastage.
 If confirmed as a leak, our repair team will either repair or re-lay the customer supply pipe.
 Continuous flow on an internal meter indicates the customer has wastage within their property.
-We have included internal installations as part of our PSUP, this enables further savings through Digital Engagement. - 8.146 To calculate the CSL benefits of PSUP, we assume on average, that each install reduces CSL by 20 litres per day.
+We have included internal installations as part of our PSUP, this enables further savings through Digital Engagement. - 8.152 To calculate the CSL benefits of PSUP, we assume on average, that each install reduces CSL by 20 litres per day.
 This is based on the output of our Smart Meter Benefits Study.
 This is a reduction on the volume of CSL we assumed in WRMP19 because we are finding in practice that our average savings from CSL are lower than we predicted in the previous plan.
 Since WRMP19 we have upgraded our understanding of the split between CSL and Wastage, and we have found wastage makes up a higher proportion of continuous flow that we had assumed in WRMP19.
-This change in assumption is reflected in our lower assumptions about CSL and new ambition to wipe out wastage by 2050. - 8.147 There is no direct additional household consumption (behaviour change and wastage) benefit associated with PSUP.
-This is because we assume basic meter customers have already reduced their consumption in response to being moved to a measured bill based on basic meter reads.
-A greater level of understanding of PSUP demand reduction benefits will be developed through the remainder of AMP7 and throughout AMP8, through increased PSUP penetration and improved understanding of consumption trends over several years and seasons. - 8.148 However, as they have previously only received basic meter reads at 6-to-12-month intervals, some customers may have outstanding wastage issues or changes in their behaviour that they could make to further reduce their consumption.
-Consequently, after a customer has gone through PSUP, we follow up with our Digital Engagement Programme.
-This programme is designed to assist customers to make further reductions in their household consumption by using their new smart meter data (see Digital Engagement).
+This change in assumption is reflected in our lower assumptions about CSL and new ambition to wipe out wastage by 2050.
+Table 8-15 shows the CSL benefits of PSUP installations from Artesia's study on smart metering benefits separated by property type.